bing601/FAQ/README.md

 # FAQ

-To run the FAQ feature project, please visit the heroku linkheroku link: https://faqbing.herokuapp.com/
+To run the FAQ feature project, please visit the heroku link: https://faqbing.herokuapp.com/

 Userstories
-1. As a new user, after registration I can upload file from local computer in the homepage .
+1. As a new user, after registration I want to upload a file which is less than 2M from local computer  in the homepage .